 These rabbit trails result from living somewhat near the place one grew up.
 I was on the Daniel Webster Highway North tonight, driving by the place I had my first job out of college.

 Hooksett and the DW Hwy had just started to grow then.
-A K-Mart and a McDonald's had come in down the road, and the town fathers (or more likely, the town mothers) were trying to squeeze the Sky Ray Drive In out of showing R-rated movies.
-And not artistic R-rated movies, you understand, but things like Can I Do It Till I Need Glasses
+A K-Mart and a McDonald's had come in down the road, and the town fathers (or more likely, the town mothers) were trying to squeeze the Sky Ray Drive-In out of showing R-rated movies, which were sorta visible driving by.
+And not artistic R-rated movies, you understand, but things like Can I Do It Till I Need Glasses Tangentially, I learned in searching for this image that it was Robin Williams's first movie.

 But at the moment, Hooksett was still pretty much what it had been in my childhood: rural, goofy, poor, uncool.
 It was definitely culture shock for this North End boy to be working at the no-tell motel attached to the trailer park and mobile home sales lot on the way out of town - way out of town - on old Rte 28, headed toward unimaginably backward places like Suncook and Pittsfield.
 These were not places where anyone you knew lived, but places you drove through on the way to the Lakes Region for vacation.